Political Science (POL)

 The existence of society over time requires high degree of predictability and hence laws, whether explicit or implicit.
 These derive their capacity to regulate life from the widespread notion that they are proper and that they should be obeyed.
 In a word, they accord to our notions of justice.
 These, however, are not stable.
 Resting on the understandings of man, society, nature and the relations between them, they develop under the impact of human thought and changing realities.
 The result is what can be compared to a layered cake.
 This course treats some of the main contributions made by philosophers from Plato to Rawls to our concept of justice and the manner by which they have shaped our concepts of justice in the US and West in general.
 Cases in which courts (mainly the US Supreme Court) made use and applied the thinking of earlier philosophies of justice will illustrate the process by which we adjust the boundaries between legality and criminality and determine how we should behave towards each other.

-POL 346 Liberal Democracy in Times of 3 Credits
+POL 346 Liberal Democracy in Times of Stress 3 Credits

 POL 350 U.S. Foreign Policy and Security Policy 3 Credits

-Principles, institutions, and processes involved in the formulation and implementation of policies regarding the nation’s military, eco-nomic, and environmental security within the global framework.
+Principles, institutions, and processes involved in the formulation and implementation of policies regarding the nation’s military, economic, and environmental security within the global framework.
 Strands, trends, and problem areas in U.S. foreign policy, with focus on the changing global environment of the post-Cold War world.
-Note: This course is cross-listed as HLS 350.
-Students may not get credit for both HLS 350 and POL 350.
+Note: This course is cross-listed as HLS 350, GLS 350.
+Students may get credit for only once.

 POL 351 Critical Views of Global Security 3 Credits